awsdocs/amazon-kendra-developer-guide/doc_source/API_Document.md

 The file type of the document in the `Blob` field\.
 Type: String
 Valid Values:` PDF | HTML | MS_WORD | PLAIN_TEXT | PPT`
 Required: No

+ **HierarchicalAccessControlList**   <a name="Kendra-Type-Document-HierarchicalAccessControlList"></a>
+The list of [principal](https://docs.aws.amazon.com/kendra/latest/dg/API_Principal.html) lists that define the hierarchy for which documents users should have access to\.
+Type: Array of [HierarchicalPrincipal](API_HierarchicalPrincipal.md) objects
+Array Members: Minimum number of 1 item\.
+Maximum number of 30 items\.
+Required: No

  **Id**   <a name="Kendra-Type-Document-Id"></a>